CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - OS Compatibility: Android, iOS, Windows, macOS, Apple TV

-ROUVY sets itself apart from other apps by offering real-world recordings of famous climbs and routes, augmented with virtual avatars and ride data from your bike trainer or third-party sensors.
+ROUVY belongs to one of the most popular indoor cycling training apps.
+It differentiates itself from others by offering real-world recordings of famous climbs and routes, augmented with virtual avatars and ride data from your bike trainer or third-party sensors like power meters.

 With more than 10,000 video routes in its database, ROUVY allows you to explore beautiful locations worldwide from the comfort of your home.